Two Campuses: One Spirit

 Student Center (SC)

 The main level of the Student Center on the Midtown campus houses the Information Desk, WCSU Bookstore, Student Center Restaurant, as well as the Student Center Theater.
-On the second floor you’ll find many offices such as the Alcohol and Substance Abuse Prevention office (CHOICES), the Center for Student Involvement (CSI), the Counseling Center, the InterCultural Center, as well as offices for student organizations such as the Student Government Association (SGA), Program Activities Council (PAC), Greek Council, The Echo (student newspaper), and WXCI (radio station).
+On the second floor you’ll find many offices such as the Alcohol and Substance Abuse Prevention office (CHOICES), the Center for Student Involvement (CSI), the Counseling Center, the InterCultural Center and International Services Office, as well as offices for student organizations such as the Student Government Association (SGA), Program Activities Council (PAC), Fraternity and Sorority Life (FSL), The Echo (student newspaper), and WXCI (radio station).
 There is also a Veterans’ Oasis Lounge, as well as conference rooms, the student commuter and TV lounges, the game room, the Student Technology Training Center (STTC), and the 24-hour computer lab.
 If you need a QUIET place to study, then the Quiet Lounge is the perfect spot for you.
 On the lower level are the Colonial Corner, Mail Services, and the Shuttle lounge.
-On Thursday nights, the Colonial Corner is home to WCSU’s Midtown Coffeehouse and The Spot, a late-night program from midnight through 3 a.m..
+On Thursday nights, the Colonial Corner is home to WCSU’s Midtown Coffeehouse and The Spot, a late-night program from midnight through 3 a.m.

 University Hall (UH)

-This building houses four levels of administrative offices, including Human Resources, Office of Multicultural Affairs and Affirmative Action Programs, Academic Affairs with the International Services Office, the office for the Facilities Division, and the President’s office.
+This building houses four levels of administrative offices, including Human Resources, Office of Multicultural Affairs and Affirmative Action Programs, Academic Affairs, the office for the Facilities Division, and the President’s office.